Activism

 A screen shot of Filibuster participants in the March 8, 2021 event.

-Another kind of activism, the Webinar, uses the reach of the internet, but allows for longer format programming.
 The Disability Filibuster is the most original and effective anti-eugenic measure undertaken by an informal grass-roots collective of Canadian disability activists.
-Watch for an upcoming blog post with more of the behind-the-scenes story, but in the meantime, every moment of The Filibuster (almost) is preserved online.
+The Filibuster is preserved online.
 You can watch whole broadcasts or specific clips.
 Participants were (and continue to be) non-professional broadcasters.
 They are individuals with disabilities who feel strongly about the need to have their voices and points of view aired respectfully and without the artificial 5-minute limit imposed by the Parliamentary Committee.

-There are many other ways of effecting social change, including radical stuff like chaining yourself to the front of a bus, or occupying a building, like the disability rights activists in America did in order to force attention to their demands for a comprehensive disability rights law.
+There are many other ways of effecting social change, including political lobbying, letter-writing campaigns, phone-in’s and more radical stuff like chaining yourself to the front of a bus, or occupying a building, like the disability rights activists in America did in order to force attention to their demands for a comprehensive disability rights law.
 The ADA is now a fixture of American law and policy, and the changes across the country have been enormous.
 Canada does not have an equivalent law.

 In the MAID debates and hearings, the subject of discrimination does come up.
 But in almost every instance, the “victims” of discrimination are the people in rural and remote communities who may not have “access” to death by MAID.
 They seem especially concerned to have indigenous people “understand” and sign on to the idea of MAID.
 The other “victim” group has been people with disabilities — not the way they have to live in our ableist society, but rather the thought that they might be excluded from the only “benefit” that matters — MAID.